Tony Springer: Early life

 Springer was born and raised in Trinidad and Tobago; he played with a number of reggae and calypso bands as a teenager.

 Career

 Springer later moved to Canada, settling in Toronto and playing local clubs in a Jimi Hendrix tribute band.
 He joined Rough Trade in 1986 as the band was becoming less active; they broke up in 1988.

-In 1990 Springer took on the stage name Wild T, and launched his own band, Wild T and the Spirit.
-In 1992 Wild T was nominated for a Juno Award as Most Promising Male Vocalist at the Juno Awards of 1992.
+In 1990, Springer took on the stage name Wild T, and launched his own band, Wild T and the Spirit.
+In 1992, Wild T was nominated for a Juno Award as Most Promising Male Vocalist at the Juno Awards of 1992.
 Springer also appeared as a guest musician on David Bowie's 1993 album Black Tie White Noise.

-Wild T & the Spirit had several lineups over the years, and released a number of albums, including Givin' Blood, which was nominated for a Juno Award in 1994.
+Wild T and the Spirit had several lineups over the years, and released a number of albums, including Givin' Blood, which was nominated for a Juno Award in 1994.
 The band toured in Europe, Canada and the United States, and continues to perform and record as of 2017.